-Free Investor Pitch Deck Template For Google Slides And Powerpoint
+Free Pitch Deck for Investors – a Template for Powerpoint

 A pitch deck allows you to present your company’s vision and value proposition.
 It allows you to describe the problem, your solution, your target audience, and your business model.
 A typical pitch deck will also allow you to showcase your company’s roadmap, its marketing strategy, financing details, and more.